ayarcohaila/restaurants-manage/README.md

-## Write an application to Review Restaurants
+## Application to Review Restaurants

 * User must be able to create an account and log in.
 (If a mobile application, this means that more users can use the app from the same phone).
 * Implement 3 roles with different permission levels